-Toota Nihal Hassanien, program manager for CivicAction’s Emerging Leaders Network, took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Toota Nihal Hassanien, program manager for CivicAction’s Emerging Leaders Network, took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Toota Nihal Hassanien is currently the Program Manager for CivicAction's Emerging Leaders Network.
 Combining her unique skills of project management, facilitation and her lived experiences, Toota works to support diverse leaders cultivate their potential and to create meaningful community impact.